experience

 influences

-As I write it is still fashionable to dismiss psychoanalytic theory and practice.
-Usually on hearsay without having read or tried it..Often angrily and emphatically.
-But this story requires mentioning psychoanalysis even though it might be controversial.
+As I write it is fashionable to dismiss psychoanalytic theory and practice.
+Usually without trying it.

-Freud began by capturing the insights of hundreds of years of European philosophers into the nature of mind and society and developing them into ways of healing.
-As a natural historian his observations were detailed and his insights ground-breaking and inspiring.
+Freud added to the insights of centuries of European philosophers into the nature of mind and society and developed them into ways of healing.
+As a natural historian his detailed observations and insights were ground-breaking .

-I have more or less ignored the later popularised theories of Freud and Jung including their theories of personality as I find them unhelpful and too complex and ambiguous to test.
+I more or less ignored the later theories of Freud and Jung including their theories of personality as I found them unhelpful and too ambiguous to test.

 I have benefited from the support and ideas of countless therapists from different schools of thought, face to face and through their writings.
-I have taken the approach of asking someone who knows.
-Someone who is functioning well and gets results.
-Not necessarily those who are officially approved or famous, in fact I have learned to approach those sources with a bit more caution.
+I have searched for those who know, function well and get results.
+Not necessarily the famous or officially approved, in fact I learned to approach those sources with more caution.
 I have been interested in what actually works rather than what is plausible, acceptable or profitable.